david672orford/russian-language-list/for-instructors/stock-material.md

 ### Drawings
 * [Openclipart](https://openclipart.org/)--
 	Tens of thousands of vector drawings in SVG format.
 Quality varies from excellent to awful.
 All are in the public domain.
-As of September 2019 this site has been down for several months.
+Site was down for much of 2019, but as of January 2020 its is back up, though seemingly without a search function.
 * [Public Domain Vectors](https://publicdomainvectors.org/)
 	60,000 public domain vector images.
 Includes some of the better material from Openclipart.